-- 1. Approval or denial of the application is a discretionary action by the Commission.
+- Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the pier, boathouse, ramp, and two mooring buoys and restore the premises to their original condition.
-Upon expiration or prior termination of a lease, the lessee also has no right to a new lease or to renewal of any previous lease. - This action is consistent with the "Meeting Evolving Public Trust Needs" and the "Leading Climate Activism" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan - 3.
+If the Commission denies the application, the Applicant may be required to remove the pier, boathouse, boat lift, and two mooring buoys and restore the premises to their original condition at the conclusion of their existing lease.
+Upon expiration or prior termination of a lease, the lessee also has no right to a new lease or to renewal of any previous lease. - This action is consistent with the "Leading Climate Change Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).